FB's New Reality: Fact-Checking Is Now Gone!

 Messenger GIFs: A Sign of Loosening Up?

-Whether you see this as a genuine commitment to free speech or a calculated move to align with Trump’s administration, there’s no denying that Meta is shaking things up.
+Whether you see this as a genuine commitment to free speech or a calculated move to align with Trump’s administration, there’s no denying that M is shaking things up.
 This shift away from heavy-handed moderation could redefine the platform and its role in the digital world.
-One thing’s for sure: Zuckerberg’s Meta is stepping into uncharted territory.
+One thing’s for sure: Zuckerberg’s M is stepping into uncharted territory.
 Buckle up—it’s going to be an interesting ride.

 11 Likes